 If you have ulcerative colitis (UC), your life expectancy is pretty much the same as someone without it.
 Getting the right medical care is the key to preventing complications, including some that could be life-threatening.

-Medicine, changes to your diet, or surgery can help you stay well.
+Medicine, changes to your diet, and surgery can help you stay well.
 Make sure you keep in touch with your doctor.
 If your symptoms come back, they can help you find new ways to control your disease.
 That will lower your chances of getting really sick from UC.

 Living With Ulcerative Colitis

-Ulcerative colitis -- a disease that causes inflammation and sores in the digestive tract -- affects everyone in a different way.
+Ulcerative colitis, a disease that causes inflammation and sores in the digestive tract, affects everyone in a different way.
 About 10% of people get better after one attack, but it's more likely that you'll have flares that come and go throughout your life.

 You may go weeks or years without any symptoms.
 That's called remission.
 The longer you go without a flare, the better your overall health will be.